-The Company has not dealt with any other currency apart from EUR.
+The Company operates internationally and is exposed to foreign exchange risk arising from CAD, EUR, INR.
 Foreign exchange risk arises when future commercial transactions or recognised assets or liabilities are denominated in a currency that is not the entity's functional currency.

-The management evaluates rate exposure arising from these transactions and enters into Foreign currency derivative instruments to mitigate such exposure.
+The management evaluates rate exposure arising from these transactions and enters into foreign currency derivative instruments to mitigate such exposure.
 The company follows risk management policies, including use of derivatives like foreign currency exchange forward options etc.

-23. Events occurring after the reporting date
+24. Events occurring after the reporting date